 LaSalle is the largest of these small towns, and the capital of a loose confederation.
-Long before the locks were restored and river trade resumed, in the direction of Chicago, the need to resist a particularly powerful bandit gang based around the town of Princeton forced contact, trade, cooperation, and eventually a degree of unification on the people of this area, which geographically and in total population is now very nearly equal to the resources of the city-state of Peoria.

-LaSalle became the natural leader of this state due to its population, the proximity of the second largest town in the area (Peru), and because LaSalle assembled the bulk of the army that subjugated the original bandits and continues to secure the area from aggression.
+Long before the locks were restored and river trade resumed, in the direction of Chicago, the need to resist a particularly powerful bandit gang based around the town of Princeton forced contact, trade, cooperation, and eventually a degree of unification on the people of this area, which geographically and in total population is LaSalle became the natural leader of this state due to its population, the proximity of the second largest town in the area (Peru), and because LaSalle assembled the bulk of the army that subjugated the original bandits and continues to secure the area from aggression.